 What becomes crucial is the development of our own discernment, intuition, inner strength and neutrality in the beauty, horror and delight of our changing maya.
-It’s imperative that we embrace a new way of being, defined by Yogi Bajhan as the recognition and generation of inner energy, the reliance on the self when there’s nothing else to rely on.
+It’s imperative that we embrace a new way of being – the recognition and generation of inner energy, the reliance on the self when there’s nothing else to rely on.
 We need to take responsibility for our choices and live according to our inner wisdom, our Ong Namo Guru Dev Namo.
 And we need to step into our capacity as a self-sensory human.

 Kundalini yoga rather delightfully nudges us towards the self-sensory state of being that can cope with the increasing pressures of the Aquarian Age.
 By strengthening the self-sensory system – probably the most important aspect to cultivate in the Aquarian Age – kundalini yoga delivers to us a glimpse of our real Self.
 Our truth.
 Our innate divinity.
 And with that, nothing can shake us.

 So, my dears, please go to your kundalini yoga class this week!